What is data warehousing in Microsoft Fabric?

 Easily ingest, load and transform at scale

 Data can be ingested into the Warehouse through Pipelines, Dataflows, cross database querying or the COPY INTO command.
-Once ingested, data can be analyzed by multiple business groups through functionality such as cross database querying.
+Once ingested, data can be analyzed by multiple business groups through functionality such as sharing and cross database querying.
 Time to insights is expedited through a fully integrated BI experience through graphical data modeling easy to use web experience for querying within the Warehouse Editor.

-SQL Endpoint of the Lakehouse
+SQL analytics endpoint of the Lakehouse

 - Query the tables that reference data in your Delta Lake folders in the lake.